Fort Southerland

-Fort Southerland, also known as Redoubt E and possibly Fort Diamond, is a redoubt built during the American Civil War to protect Camden, Arkansas.
-Confederate forces built it along with four other redoubts in early 1864 after a Union victory in the Little Rock campaign the previous year.
-Fort Southerland is about the size of a city block and is roughly oval.
-It could hold three cannons.
+Fort Southerland, also known as Redoubt E and Fort Diamond, is a redoubt built during the American Civil War to protect Camden, Arkansas, United States.
+Confederate forces, assisted by slave labor, built it along with four other redoubts in early 1864 after a Union victory in the Little Rock campaign the previous year.
+A roughly oval irregular octagon in plan, it mounted three cannon.
 When Union forces captured Camden in April 1864 during the Camden Expedition, they improved the defenses of the five redoubts, which were not sufficient for proper defense of the city.
 After the Confederates retook Camden later that month, they continued to improve the city's defenses.

 The fort lies within Fort Southerland Park, a municipal park dedicated in 1974.
 It was listed on the National Register of Historic Places in 1994, and is part of the Camden Expedition Sites National Historic Landmark.
-Along with Fort Lookout (Redoubt A), it is one of only two of the redoubts around Camden still in existence.
+Along with Fort Lookout (Redoubt A), it is one of only two redoubts around Camden still in existence.

 History

 Construction

-In 1863, during the American Civil War, Union forces captured Little Rock, Arkansas.
+In 1863, during the American Civil War, Union Army forces captured Little Rock, Arkansas.
 The defeated Confederates then withdrew to Camden, Arkansas, which was along the Ouachita River.
 Towards the end of the year, Confederate General E. Kirby Smith ordered a series of forts built around Camden, in hopes of deterring a Union assault.
 Brigadier General Alexander T. Hawthorn, a pre-war resident of the area, was tasked with planning the defenses, although he lacked experience in military engineering.
 Slave labor and hundreds of soldiers were used to build the positions.
 In all, between January and April 1864, five positions were constructed.
-They are generally referred to as forts, but, according to historian William L. Shea, are more accurately termed redoubts due to their smaller size.
+They are generally referred to as forts but, according to historian William L. Shea, are more accurately termed redoubts due to their smaller size.

 One of these redoubts was Redoubt E. It has been known by the name of Fort Southerland, although Shea states that the accuracy of this identification is questionable, and historian Mark K. Christ notes that local sources suggest that Redoubt D was known as Fort Southerland and Redoubt E's true name was Fort Diamond.
 Redoubt E was constructed south of Camden and was intended to guard against a Union crossing of the Ouachita from south of town, although this possibility was considered to be unlikely.
 The position covered the Bradley Ferry Road, which connected Camden with Confederate-occupied Monticello and Warren.
 It was more than 1 mile southeast of the other redoubts, and was constructed on a hilltop in what Shea refers to as "splendid isolation".
-Made of earth, it is roughly 2000 × 1000 × 2000 × 500 ft in size and about the size of a city block.
-It could hold three cannons, although the other four redoubts could emplace more.
+Made of earth and described in its National Register of Historic Places nomination form as "roughly oval-shaped", the fort mounted three cannons, although the other four redoubts could emplace more.
 The position was also defended by a ditch.
 The area was mostly cleared of trees during the 1864 periods of work, but as of 1993 there were several trees at the site, which contributed to erosion prevention.